Last modified on January 2021

 These hormones are responsible for stimulating the growth of the sex glands in the child (the ovaries of a girl, and the testes of a boy).

 In general, puberty happens around 10 to 14 years for girls and 12 to 16 for boys.
 In some cases, children may pass through the age range for puberty without fully experiencing it.
-This is called delayed puberty and it may or may not be caused by underlying reasons.
+This delay may or may not be caused by underlying reasons.
 It’s completely natural for some children to mature slower than others.

 It is also normal for the child to feel confused and frustrated.